xterm-x11/docs/installing-xterm-from-a-package.md

 OpenCSW Solaris packages are provided in the OS-native SVR4 format.
 We publish both binary packages and source package definitions, making it possible for others to build on top of OpenCSW’s work.
 -->

+The above lists are likely to be incomplete.

+# Not featured?

+Does your system have an XTerm package available but not mentioned on this page?
+If so, please open an issue at [xterm-x11/docs](https://github.com/xterm-x11/docs/issues) and submit the instructions or a demo about how to install XTerm on your distribution!

 # Sources

-The above lists are likely to be incomplete.

-## References

 * https://pkgs.org/download/xterm
 * https://web.archive.org/web/20141006204823/http://oswatershed.org/pkg/xterm

-## Not featured?

-Does your system have an XTerm package available but not mentioned on this page?
-If so, please open an issue at [xterm-x11/docs](https://github.com/xterm-x11/docs/issues) and submit the instructions or a demo about how to install XTerm on your distribution!